Offshore Supply Boat Injuries

 In serious injury and accident cases, the insurance company and their claims adjuster immediately begin to defend against your claim.
 No matter how it may seem, the marine insurance adjuster assigned to your claim is not your friend.
 They are working for the insurance company and trying to limit the amount of money that will be paid as a result of your injury.
 Shouldn’t you have an experienced maritime lawyer on your side to represent your interest?

-The maritime lawyers at Stacey & Jacobsen, LLP are dedicated and committed to representing injured crewmen’s rights under maritime law.
+The maritime lawyers at Stacey & Jacobsen, PLLC are dedicated and committed to representing injured crewmen’s rights under maritime law.
 They are one of the most experienced maritime injury law firms in the Nation.
 They understand how accidents happen aboard ships, and know how those accident could have been prevented.
 They have compassion for their clients, and understand how permanent injuries can impact you the rest of your life.

-Stacey & Jacobsen, LLP has been successfully representing injured seamen across the Country for the past 20 years.
+Stacey & Jacobsen, PLLC has been successfully representing injured seamen across the Country for the past 20 years.
 They have handled thousands of Jones Act injury claims, and recovered millions of dollars in compensation for their clients.
 They work hard to get you a fair settlement that will compensate you for your injuries.
 If the insurance company doesn’t make a fair offer of settlement, they will be ready to take your case to Court.
 The firm’s lawyers are skilled and experienced.
-If a lawyer at Stacey & Jacobsen, LLP tells you that he thinks you have a good case, that opinion is based upon years of experience and success.
+If a lawyer at Stacey & Jacobsen, PLLC tells you that he thinks you have a good case, that opinion is based upon years of experience and success.

-If you want to protect your rights to fair compensation, or you don’t feel your claim is being handled fairly, contact a maritime lawyer at Stacey & Jacobsen, LLP for a free initial consultation.
+If you want to protect your rights to fair compensation, or you don’t feel your claim is being handled fairly, contact a maritime lawyer at Stacey & Jacobsen, PLLC for a free initial consultation.